gaoran0623/Godot-Silkload/README.md

 ### Colliders

-the Rigidbody3Ds that is instanced in prepresent of the bones
+The Rigidbody3Ds that is instanced in prepresent of the bones

-# Usage
+#

-Put the .gd file anywhere in your project, add child to Skeleton3D, and choose "ClothsimModifier"

 # Options